manminusone/20x2chi-slides/README.md

 * allows for limited control of randomness in choosing slides
 * allows for "sponsor slides" to be inserted every N slides

-I have also included a small utility that can scale and translate the slides, in cases where the slides are being projected in an incorrect aspect ratio.
+I have also included **parc,** a small utility that can scale and translate the slides, in cases where the slides are being projected in an incorrect aspect ratio.
+More details on this utility available at [the GitHub page for that project.](https://github.com/manminusone/parc)

 ## Background